 Economics does not necessarily have definite answers, but it does supply the tools needed to lay out the tradeoffs, thus contributing to a more informed democratic debate.

 Clearly markets rely on a wide range of institutions; they are “embedded” in institutions, as Karl Polanyi would say.
 But how should those institutions be designed?
 Take property rights as an example.
 The Coase theorem suggests it does not matter for efficiency how property rights are allocated as long as transaction costs are zero.
-But the caveat does a lot of work here: transactions costs matter greatly.
+But the caveat does a lot of work here: transaction costs matter greatly.
 So, we must make choices.
 Should a job belong to a company, a worker, or a combination?
 Perhaps the company itself should be owned by a third party—a local government entity, say—and simply ensure incentive compatibility for managers and workers.
 That might sound crazy to most Americans, but China has eked unprecedented rates of economic growth out of such a property-rights regime.
 Perhaps employers should have property rights (for a fixed period) only over new assets they create, with existing assets distributed among other claimants.
 That too sounds crazy, unless we realize that is exactly what the patent system does, giving innovators temporary ownership over new “intellectual property.”
 Perhaps the government, on behalf of the general public, should retain part ownership of new technologies since so much of innovation relies on public infrastructure (public R&D and subsidies, higher education, the legal regime, etc.).
 The choices that need to be made must consider distributional concerns and depend both on our ultimate objectives and the potential fit with local context.

 As we grapple with new realities created by digitization, demographics, and their impacts on labor markets, such questions about the allocation of property rights among different claimants become crucial.
 Economics does not necessarily have definite answers here.
 Nor does it provide the appropriate distributional weights (how to weigh the returns to workers, employers, and the government, and what procedural and deontological constraints should be respected).
-But it does supply the tools needed to lay out the tradeoffs, thus contributing to a more informed democratic debate.
+But it does supply the tools needed to lay out the trade-offs, thus contributing to a more informed democratic debate.